-- our ability to obtain additional financing, if necessary, for working capital, capital expenditures, acquisitions or other purposes may be impaired or such financing may not be available on favorable terms; - we will need a portion of our cash flow to make interest payments on our debt, reducing the funds that would otherwise be available for operations, future business opportunities and distributions to unitholders; - our debt level will make us more vulnerable to competitive pressures or a downturn in our business or the economy generally; and - · our debt level may limit our flexibility in responding to changing business and economic conditions.
+- our ability to obtain additional financing, if necessary, for working capital, capital expenditures, acquisitions or other purposes may be impaired or such financing may not be available on favorable terms; - we will need a portion of our cash flow to make interest payments on our debt, reducing the funds that would otherwise be available for operations, future business opportunities and distributions to unitholders; - our debt level will make us more vulnerable to competitive pressures or a downturn in our business or the economy generally; and - our debt level may limit our flexibility in responding to changing business and economic conditions.

 Our ability to obtain new debt funding or service our existing debt will depend upon, among other things, our future financial and operating performance, which will be affected by prevailing economic conditions and financial, business, regulatory and other factors, some of which are beyond our control.
 In addition, our ability to service debt under our revolving credit facility will depend on market interest rates, since we anticipate that the interest rates applicable to our borrowings will fluctuate with movements in interest rate markets.
 If our operating results are not sufficient to service our current or future indebtedness, we will be forced to take actions such as reducing distributions, reducing or delaying our business activities, acquisitions, investments or capital expenditures, selling assets, restructuring or refinancing our debt, or seeking additional equity capital.
 We may not be able to effect any of these actions on satisfactory terms, or at all.
-During 2006 we entered into interest rate swap agreements to convert \$125.0 million of the indebtedness outstanding on our revolving credit facility to a fixed rate obligation.
-During 2007 we entered into interest rate swap agreements to convert \$200.0 million of the indebtedness outstanding on our revolving credit facility to a fixed rate obligation.
+During 2006 we entered into interest rate swap agreements to hedge the variable interest rate on \$125.0 million of the balance outstanding under our credit agreement.
+During 2007 we entered into interest rate swap agreements to hedge the variable interest rate on \$200.0 million of the balance outstanding under our credit agreement.